Wind of scandal sweeps British elite's rural haven

 Among the talking points is a photograph of Cameron in a t-shirt chatting with TV celebrity Jeremy Clarkson as Alex James, the bassist from the band Blur, smiles in the background.
 It was taken at a food and music festival hosted by James last September at his Cotswolds farm, just west of Oxfordshire.

-Clarkson, presenter of the BBC’s motoring program Top Gear, has a luxurious home on the outskirts of Chipping Norton, where he is credited with introducing Charlie Brooks to Rebekah.
+Clarkson, presenter of the BBC’s motoring programme Top Gear, has a luxurious home on the outskirts of Chipping Norton, where he is credited with introducing Charlie Brooks to Rebekah.

 The TV star known for his politically incorrect outbursts is an unlikely but central member of the set.
 Guests at his 50th birthday party reported that Cameron made a surprise video appearance disguised as The Stig, a famous Top Gear character.